marineLM/NeuMiss_sota/README.md

-# NeuMiss SOTA
+# NeuMiss

-NeuMiss is a neural network architecture designed for learning with missing values.
+This repo provides a PyTorch module implementing NeuMiss, a neural network architecture designed for learning with missing values.

+The NeuMiss block is implemented in `NeuMissBlock`.
+It takes as input a vector with missing values and outputs a vector of the same size as the input, without mising values.
+It is thus necessary to chain it with subsequent layers appropriate to the prediction task.
+As an example we provide `NeuMissMLP`, where the NeuMiss block is chained with an MLP.
+The `NeuMissBlock` can be used like any other PyTorch layer, and can easily be chained with other architectures (ResNets, ...).

+Below is a diagram of a NeuMiss block chained with an MLP:

 ![image](./NeuMiss.png)

-This repo provides a PyTorch module implementing NeuMiss, which can easily be used like any other PyTorch layer.

-For more details, refer to the papers introducing this architecture:
+For more details, please refer to the papers introducing NeuMiss:
 * [NeuMiss networks: differentiable programming for supervised learning with missing values.](https://proceedings.neurips.cc/paper/2020/file/42ae1544956fbe6e09242e6cd752444c-Paper.pdf)

 * [What’s a good imputation to predict with missing values?](https://papers.nips.cc/paper/2021/file/5fe8fdc79ce292c39c5f209d734b7206-Paper.pdf)

-The architecture imlemented corresponds to the latest version of NeuMiss (i.e. with shared weights) introduced in the second paper.
+The architecture implemented corresponds to the latest version (i.e. with shared weights) introduced in the second paper.

 ## Install
 Clone this repository and install it with pip in the environment of your choice (venv, conda...):